corda/corda-docs-portal/usage-docs/technical-details.md

 ## Nginx

-The site is deployed as an Nginx Docker image.
+The site is deployed as a vanilla Nginx Docker image, with the `404` page enabled.